-Positive Behavioural Support Training (PBS) Training, pro‐active and responsive strategies and de‐escalation based on the principles of supporting positive behaviours.
-Our training in the subject of managing difficult behaviours and aggression all follow the Able 6-Stage Target System which is based on the principles of positive behavioural support, conflict management, de-escalation, pro-active and responsive strategies and staged physical response methods.
-It comprises of 5 modules that map across from the three-tier strategy process.
+Positive Behavioural Support Training (PBS) offers pro‐active and responsive strategies and de‐escalation based on the principles of supporting positive behaviours.
+Our training in the subject of managing difficult behaviours and aggression all follow the Able 6-Stage Target System which is based on the principles of Positive Behavioural Support, Conflict Management, De-escalation, pro-active and responsive strategies and staged physical response methods.
+Our Positive Behaviour Support Training comprises of 5 modules that map across from the three-tier strategy process.
 The modules required and components included will be based on your individual setting, staff requirements and risk assessment.
 Each module is made up of numerous setting specific components, the modules must be completed in order.

 Are you an individual?
 Head to our individual's section for more information.

 For low risk settings.
 Module 1 covers Positive Behavioural Support & De-escalation training for those that experience behaviour of concern but there is little or physical risk to staff or service users.
 It is also suitable for those who want to better support individuals to prevent behaviours from escalating.

 For low to medium risk settings Module 2 provides personal safety strategies, non-restrictive physical skills including responsive interventions to manage big emotions and breakaway training for those who experience hazardous behaviour that poses a physical risk to staff or service user.
 Staff need training in personal safety, breakaway or separation techniques but should not be required to use manual restraint. (this is the maximum level for lone workers)